TABLE OF CONTENTS

 The course, which requires about two weeks to complete, is designed to explain the claims adjudication process and to develop case management skills.

 (3) Secondary Training.
-Additional training is provided to all claims personnel to address developing needs of the program (e.g., complex medical terminology/issues, facilities lists, additions to the Special Exposure Cohort (SEC), precedent-setting decisions, Resource Centers).
+Additional training is provided to all claims personnel to address developing needs of the program (e.g., complex medical terminology/issues, facilities lists, exposure determination and SEM, precedent-setting decisions, Resource Centers).
 This training may include advanced CE and FAB training.
-In addition, training in ECS is available.
+In addition, training on ECS is available.

 6. Jurisdiction.
 This paragraph describes the jurisdiction of the four DEEOIC DOs.
 The DO that handles a claim is determined by where the employee last worked as a covered employee.
 A DO acquires jurisdiction if the last covered facility is/was located within the geographical area it serves.
 (Exhibit 1 contains a DEEOIC DO Jurisdictional Map.)